 - an American apparel manufacturer and its Asia-Pacific subsidiary in an UNCITRAL arbitration against a Californian company

-Fluent in English, Bahasa Indonesia and Bahasa Melayu, Gitta is qualified as an advocate and solicitor of the Supreme Court of Singapore.
+Fluent in English, Bahasa Indonesia (native) and Bahasa Melayu, Gitta graduated from the National University of Singapore and qualified as an advocate and solicitor of the Supreme Court of Singapore.
+She has been with Herbert Smith Freehills (formerly Herbert Smith) for over 10 years and has worked in the firm's Singapore and London offices.